 A preneed guardian is the appointment of an individual(s) as guardian for oneself or for minor children that they are currently serving as guardian for.
 This form of guardianship is not effective immediately.
 If a preneed guardian is appointed for a competent adult individual, then the guardianship will not take effect unless the individual is incapacitated and otherwise unable to manage their own affairs.
 If a preneed guardian is appointed for minor children, then the guardianship is not effective until the current guardian is either incapacitated or dead.
+For more clarification, contact your Orlando estate planning attorney at The Finity Law Firm.
 Florida Statute Section 744.3046 has more information for guardianship over a minor child.

 Benefits of a preneed guardian include:

 - More of a hassle-free process for you and your loved ones since the decision has already been made

 - Protection from unwanted guardians having control over you or your loved ones which would be decided by the court unless you do so